Magazine

 For Dance Artists

 This award is a tribute to the life and work of renowned Chinese American actress, dancer, and comedienne Jadin Wong (1913–2010), a pioneer and innovator of Asian American performing arts.
-The award is made possible by the Jadin Wong Educational Fund at the New York Community Trust, established to continue her dream of supporting aspiring artists, musicians, and and dancers of Asian descent.
+The award is made possible by the Jadin Wong Educational Fund at the New York Community Trust, established to continue her dream of supporting aspiring artists, musicians, and dancers of Asian descent.

 Van Lier Fellowship

-The Van Lier Fellowship program aims to advance the careers and creative practice of Asian American artists living in New York City.
-This program supports early-career arts practitioners whose work shows outstanding promise in the fields of theater, music, and visual art to further develop their talent and to help establish them in the professional arts community.
+The Van Lier Fellowship aims to advance the careers and creative practice of Asian American artists living in New York City.
+This program supports early-career arts practitioners whose work shows outstanding promise in the fields of theater, music, and visual arts and who hope to make a significant impact on the Asian American and New York City artistic community as a whole.

 What Can We Do?